apulbere/crop/README.md

 **Note:** The `crop-test` module is disabled by default to keep the build lightweight.
 To build it:
 - **Locally:** Use `mvn clean install -Pwith-tests` to explicitly enable the test module
 - **In CI/CD:** The workflow explicitly activates the profile using `-Pwith-tests`

+**Building with custom version:** The project uses CI-friendly versioning.
+To build with a specific version: `mvn clean install -Drevision=1.0.0`